Core Faculty Members

 Oskar Galeev is an Alperovitch PhD Fellow.
 His research is concerned with the proliferation of digital control tools in developing countries.
 Oskar speaks Russian, Chinese, French, and Tatar language.
 He has previously received a bachelor’s degree in International Studies from Leiden University and a master’s degree in China Studies from the Yenching Academy of Peking University.
 Prior to joining the Alperovitch Institute, Oskar worked in non-governmental organizations, in academia, and in the telecommunications sector, focusing on the cybergeography of emerging markets.

-Simin Kargar is a PhD student under the supervision of Prof. Rid.
+Simin Kargar is a PhD student under the supervision of Thomas Rid.
 Her research centers on the synergies between the public and private sectors on cybersecurity and counterintelligence.
 She studies the emergence of the threat intelligence industry, its contributions to strategic cyber defense, and the implications for national security.
 Kargar has a background in human rights and emerging technologies and is a Senior Non-resident Fellow at the Atlantic Council’s Digital Forensic Research Lab (DFRLab), where she focuses on information warfare in the Middle East and the policy responses that it calls for.
 Previously, Simin has worked with a variety of public and private stakeholders on the interrelations of cybersecurity and geopolitics in repressive environments.